Dublin Theatre Festival: History

 The Dublin Theatre Festival was founded by Brendan Smith, who also ran the Olympia Theatre and the Brendan Smith Academy of Acting.
 In the 1950s, the Irish Tourist Board was interested in helping to finance events on what was termed "shoulder months" of the tourist season – May, June, September and October.
-Brendan successfully sought a grant and the Festival began operating in 1957.
+Brendan successfully sought a grant and the Festival began operating on 13 May 1957.

 The policy was – and remains – to bring the best available international theatre to Dublin and to balance the programme with Irish productions, especially new plays.
 There was controversy in the very first year when, after some complaints, the Director of Tennessee Williams' The Rose Tattoo at the tiny Pike Theatre was charged with presenting "a lewd entertainment".
 The run of the play was not interrupted and after a year of legal argument the judge threw out the case.

 Seán O'Casey's play The Drums of Father Ned was supposed to go up at the 1958 Dublin Theatre Festival, but the Archbishop of Dublin John Charles McQuaid refused to give his blessing (it has been assumed because works of both James Joyce and O'Casey were in the Festival).
 After Joyce's play was quietly dropped, there was massive changes required for The Drums of Father Ned, a devious way to get O'Casey to drop.
 After this, Samuel Beckett withdrew his mime piece in protest.

 Since then, the Festival has thrived and is regarded as the oldest established specialist theatre festival in Europe.
 Unlike Edinburgh, opera, music and dance do not form a major element of the programme.
 Brendan Smith continued as Director until 1983 when he was succeeded by Lewis Clohessy (1984–89), Tony Ó Dálaigh (1990–99), Fergus Linehan (2000–04) and Don Shipley (2005–06).

 Loughlin Deegan (2007–2011) ran the festival for five years.
+The Irish Times' Fintan O'Toole described the 2011 festival as "the most significant in 30 years.".
 Willie White took over as festival director in September 2011.

-In 2020, the festival produced a re-imagined programme, after being forced to cancel most of the performances due to the Irish government's ban on theatre performances to protect against the spread of Covid-19.
+In 2020, the festival produced a re-imagined programme, after being forced to cancel most of the performances due to the Irish government's ban on theatre performances to protect against the spread of COVID-19.
 Theatre companies Dead Centre and Anu Productions created live-streamed work, and for audiences to watch at home, and the Abbey Theatre created an outdoor promenade performance.